Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 `http://www.google.com/search?hl=en&q=MSc+Design+Digital+Media&btnG=Google+Search`

-In this URL, _search,_ just before the "_?_",  will be the name of some application on the Google server machine, and the string _hl=en&q=MSc+Design+Digital+Media&btnG=Google+Search_ [is what's handed to it as a parameter.
+In this URL, _search,_ just before the "_?_",  will be the name of some application on the Google server machine, and the string _hl=en&q=MSc+Design+Digital+Media&btnG=Google+Search_ is what's handed to it as a parameter.

 By convention, this parameter string (often called the "*query string*") consists of a list of named parameters (in this case three: _h1, q,_ and `btnG`) and their values, linked by "=".
 The parameter-value pairs are separated by "&".
 Within parameter values, words are separated with the "+" character.

 Spaces are not allowed: any such non-alphanumeric characters are represented by "%" and then their ASCII code as a two-digit hexadecimal number, so if spaces do appear they are encoded as "%20".
 (Because the ASCII code for a space is 32 in decimal, 20 in hex.
-This arrangement is called ]{style="font-style:normal"}_URL encoding_, and has to be used in all URLs, though most browsers now will silently encode URLs before sending them if you just type them in directly.)
+This arrangement is called _URL encoding_, and has to be used in all URLs, though most browsers now will silently encode URLs before sending them if you just type them in directly.)

 ## The HTTP request methods